Juhani

 the level of excellence.
 ISO 9000 standards also promote world-widely referred

-on the business leaders and quality experts have the role of facilitation.
+on the business leaders, and quality experts have the role of professional facilitation.
 Standards

 realizations should be done through selecting and implementing modern, innovative